 - Using a Standard Operating Guide

-Emergency Training Division has developed this on-line training program on Emergency Response Planning.
+Emergency Training Division has developed this on-line training program on Emergency Response Team Coordinator.
 This includes personnel who are responsible for coordinating the activities of industrial Emergency Response Teams.
 This includes responsibilities associated with training equipment and procedures related to emergency response.

 Certificates of completion may be received by the participant once a score of 80% or greater is achieved.
 The participant may take the quiz as many times as necessary in order to reach the 80% score.

 In addition, each participant must complete the training on an individual basis.
 If you ask someone else to go through the program for you, you will not learn the information you will need to ensure the health and safety of Emergency Response Team members.
 This will render your certificate null and void.